equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/configure_client_anda_api.md

   * Update the value of apiAudience (the Application ID URI for your api)
     * Hint: App Registrations -> (initials)-appsec-course-episodes-api -> Expose and Api -> Application ID URI
     * Remember to save the change
-* Run `aa-save-env-files-to-github-user-secret.sh` to persist the new environment files

 ### Microsoft Entra ID